KrailOrg/krail/docs/tutorial08a.md

 The constructor simply extends ```BeanFieldGroupBase``` and your IDE will probably auto-complete the necessary parameters.
 Don't forget the **@Inject** annotation though.

-Within the constructor we simply build the presentation compoents, and define the submit button to invoke the commit() method, which will transfer data from the presentation layer back to the model - in this case the person bean.
+Within the constructor we simply build the presentation components, and define the submit button to invoke the commit() method, which will transfer data from the presentation layer back to the model - in this case the person bean.

 Finally, the getLayout() method just enables a consumer class to identify the base component to place within a View.

 There is an [open ticket](https://github.com/davidsowerby/krail/issues/431) to provide more support for Forms.

-- Now we need to use the form, by injecting it in to ```I18NView```
+- Now we need to use the form, by injecting it in to ```I18NDemoView```

 ```
 @Inject
-protected I18NView(PersonForm  personForm) {
+protected I18NDemoView(PersonForm  personForm) {
     this.personForm = personForm;
 }
 ```